leloykun/leloykun.github.io/content/ponder/steepest-descent-finsler/index.md

     A^\* = \arg\max\_{A \in \mathbb{R}^{m \times n}} \langle G, A \rangle \quad \text{ s.t. } \quad \\| A \\|\_{2 \to 2} \leq 1,\quad A \in T\_{W}\texttt{St}(m, n)
 \end{equation}$$

 Inspired by a partial solution by Jianlin (which did not yet work at the time), I proposed [heuristic solutions here](../steepest-descent-stiefel/).
 Jianlin then [solved the problem](https://kexue.fm/archives/11221) via a fixed-point iteration method.
 Finally, Jeremy proposed a [more general solution](https://docs.modula.systems/algorithms/manifold/stiefel/) via the dual ascent algorithm.
-[Cédric Simal](https://scholar.google.com/citations?user=Vo3M-WIAAAAJ&hl) also indepedently proposed studying the dual problem to me and Jeremy.
+[Cédric Simal](https://scholar.google.com/citations?user=Vo3M-WIAAAAJ&hl) also independently proposed studying the dual problem to me and Jeremy.

 ## 3. General solution via block-wise Primal-Dual Hybrid Gradient